-As of December 31, 2021, a total of 9 federal agency securities, 63 mortgage-backed securities, 3 collateralized mortgage obligations, 2 U.S. treasury notes, 184 corporate bonds and 20 exchange-traded debt securities have been in a continuous unrealized loss position for less than 12 months; 20 federal agency securities, 13 mortgage-backed securities and 4 collateralized mortgage obligations have been in a continuous unrealized loss position for less than 12 months; 20 federal agency securities, 13 mortgage-backed securities and 4 collateralized mortgage obligations have been in a continuous unrealized loss position for 12 months or longer.
+As of December 31, 2022, a total of 10 federal agency securities, 37 mortgage-backed securities, 18 collateralized mortgage obligations, 4 U.S. Treasury notes, 66 corporate bonds and 37 exchange traded debt securities have been in a continuous unrealized loss position for less than 12 months; 24 federal agency securities, 75 mortgage-backed securities, 10 collateralized mortgage obligations, 2 U.S. Treasury notes, 168 corporate bonds and 25 exchange traded debt securities have been in a continuous unrealized loss position for 12 months or longer.
 The unrealized losses associated with these investments are considered temporary, as the credit union has both the intent and ability to hold these investments for a period of time sufficient to allow for any anticipated recovery in fair value.